Digital Security Explained

 Why phishing succeeds

-Phishing exploits human behavior rather than technical vulnerabilities.
-It relies on urgency, authority, curiosity, or fear.
+Phishing exploits human behavior — urgency, authority, curiosity, or fear — rather than software flaws.

 Even strong technical controls can be bypassed if a user willingly provides credentials.